-April 15 is usually marked each year as the traditional day people need to file their taxes, so it’s not exactly celebrated as a holiday.
-But how did April 15 become the big day--and how did we get the IRS in the first place?
+April 15 is usually marked each year as the traditional deadline for filing taxes, so it’s not exactly celebrated as a holiday.
+But how did April 15 become the big day—and how did we get the IRS in the first place?

 Quite simply, enough states changed the Constitution to allow it.
 After the Pollock decision, two forces joined together to get Congress and at least 36 states to make the income tax legal via the 16th Amendment.
 Populists thought more people, especially those with higher incomes, should pay taxes.
 People who supported Prohibition realized the income tax was needed to replace lost taxes on alcohol sales.

-Question 5: So why is April 15 the big Tax Day?
+So why is April 15 usually the big Tax Day?

 Tax Day hasn’t always been on April 15.
 The first Tax Day was on March 1, which was a little over a year after the 16th Amendment was ratified.
 Just before Prohibition started, Tax Day was moved to the Ides of March, aka March 15.
 In 1955, the deadline was pushed back to April 15, so the IRS could spread out the work involved with processing all the forms.
 The date of Tax Day changes if it is on a weekend or conflicts with a holiday in the District of Columbia.